jeff4/bionotes.github.io/_comp/sed.md

 ## 8/29 sed - PK book
 * Up to 4.11 on p.
 20.
 * p.
 1-3.
 There are four spaces: **(1)** Input Stream,**(2)** Output Stream, **(3)** Pattern Space, and **(4)** Hold Buffer.
+	* Jeff's example from hist-ss NYer article:
+		`gsed -n '$p' gopnik-2023-dalle.md >out.txt`
+		* This uses the fact that **$** means both the end of a line and the *last line* of a file.
+In this case, sed will output just the final line of file.
+		* However, '^p' does not seem to print the first line.
+* p.
+4-5.
+Instead of specifying a single page (or a range of lines in the form *10,25p*), you can specify a pattern.
+So for example, let's just operate on the lines where there are three hashmarks at the beginning.
+	* This works well against a copy of my zhongwen.md file.
+		`gsed -n '/###/p' 8-zhongwen-test.md >out.txt`
+	* The only problem is that in addition to grabbing the H3 level "Lessons 1-40" lines, it also captures the H4 line `#### 6/25 - 99 Ranch and Liang Mama with J`.
+Despite multiple experiments, I can't seem to exclude that line.
+Something about spaces, \s, and \w, are still not working.